PAXSTORE/paxstore-openapi-java-sdk/docs/TERMINAL_APK_API.md

 ### Uninstall app by serial number(TID) and package name

-This api allows the thirdparty system uninstall an app from a terminal by specifing the serial number and the package name of app.
+This api allows the third party system uninstall an app from a terminal by specifying the serial number and the package name of app.
 The function of this api is same as the above one

 **API**